Decathlon/vitamin-ios/Sources/VitaminSwiftUI/Foundations/Radiuses/README.md

 - `.radius800`

 To apply a radius to a view, you can call the `vitaminRadius(_ radius: VitaminRadius, antialiased: Bool)` modifier on this view.
+To make a border with a radius, you can use convenience APIs depending of your needs:
+- `vitaminAddBorderRadius(_ radius: VitaminRadius, content: S, lineWidth: CGFloat)`
+- `vitaminAddBorderRadius(_ radius: VitaminRadius, content: S, style: StrokeStyle)` For more informations about `StrokeStyle` you check [Apple documentation](https://developer.apple.com/documentation/swiftui/strokestyle)

 ```swift
 import SwiftUI